In DC Court, Trump Pleads Not Guilty to Charges He Tried to Subvert 2020 Election

 The election plot allegedly included attempts to pressure Vice President Mike Pence into throwing out Electoral College votes at the Jan.
 6 joint session of Congress called to certify Biden's win, which the vice president eventually refused to do.

-Although Trump's arraignment was before a magistrate judge, the actual case is to be heard by U.S. District Court Judge Tanya Chutkan, an appointee of former Democratic president Barack Obama.
+Although Trump's arraignment was before a magistrate judge, the actual case is to be heard by U.S. District Court Judge Tanya Chutkan, an appointee of former Democrat president Barack Obama.

 Chutkan has also heard nearly three dozen cases involving participants in the Capitol riot and has handed out stiff sentences.
 Critics say she may be unable to oversee a fair trial, pointing to her tendency to hand out stiffer-than-recommended sentences to the Jan.
 6 protesters.